teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .hands_on}

 As a result, you get two files, each split at full stops.
-And how can you now extract the sentences relevant to you?
+How can you now extract the sentences that are relevant to you?

 ## Extract sentences containing 'death'